seandstewart/bardly/pending/romances/cymbeline/12-player-alt.md

 Cannot amend me; society is no comfort
 To one not sociable: I am not very sick,
 Since I can reason of it.
 Pray you, trust me here:
-I’ll rob none but myself; and let me die,
+I'll rob none but myself; and let me die,
 Stealing so poorly.

 **GUIDERIUS**